osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

     - Use `--yes` to skip the interactive confirmation prompt (omit it if you prefer to review the summary and answer manually).

     - Add `--dry-run` for a rehearsal that only prints the planned actions.

-    The script writes nftables rules for perfSONAR services, derives SSH allow-lists from `/etc/perfSONAR-multi-nic-config.conf`, optionally adjusts SELinux, and enables Fail2ban jails—only if those components are already installed.
+The script writes nftables rules for perfSONAR services, derives SSH allow-lists from `/etc/perfSONAR-multi-nic- config.conf`, optionally adjusts SELinux, and enables Fail2ban jails—only if those components are already installed.

     ??? info "SSH allow-lists and validation"

         - Derives SSH allow-lists from `/etc/perfSONAR-multi-nic-config.conf` (CIDR prefixes and addresses).

         - Validates nftables rules before writing.

         - Outputs: rules to `/etc/nftables.d/perfsonar.nft`, log to `/var/log/perfSONAR-install-nftables.log`, backups to `/var/backups/`.

 ??? tip "Preview nftables rules before applying" You can preview the fully rendered nftables rules (no changes are made):

         ```bash
         /opt/perfsonar-tp/tools_scripts/perfSONAR-install-nftables.sh --print-rules